MeisterLabs/cloudflare-worker-logpush-loki/README.md

 ### Create Logpush Job

 Here's a curl request to create a Logpush Job with a lot of included fields already.
 You might want to update the `fields=` field below with the output from above.
 Please keep the `&timestamps=unixnano`:

+The `header_Authorization` param should contain your username and password **for Loki**.
+You can generate this with https://www.debugbear.com/basic-auth-header-generator (I checked, it uses client-side JS and doesn't submit anywhere) if you don't have another choice.

 ```
 curl --location --request POST 'https://api.cloudflare.com/client/v4/zones/<zone id>/logpush/jobs' \